SitinCloud/Owlyshield/README.md

 ## :fast_forward: TL;DR

 Owlyshield is an open-source EDR (Endpoint Detection and Response) solution for Linux and Windows servers.
-It analyzes how processes use files to detect intrusions through vulnerability exploitation, with a particular focus on detecting C2 (Command and Control) beacons like Cobalt Strike.
+It analyzes how processes use files to detect intrusions through vulnerability exploitation, with a particular focus on detecting Command and Control, exfiltration and impact tactics.
 The project is developed by [SitinCloud](https://www.sitincloud.com), a French company.

 The main idea behind Owlyshield is to learn the normal behavior of applications (essentially trees of processes) and use this knowledge to identify weak signals of an attack through the use of novelty detection.